phantasm22/AdGuard-AllowList/README.md

-# AdGuard Block and Allow lists for use with HaGeZi Pro++
+# AdGuardHome Block and Allow lists for use with HaGeZi Pro++

 **Optimized for:**
 - **Echo Show** (100% ad-free)